ldijkman/randomnerd_esp32_wifi_manager/Skins/readme.md

 - each wifi relais switch has its own fsbrowser filemanager / editor

 ### Are you a webdesigner
-- this is your change to get some traffic to your homepage
+- this is your chance to get some traffic to your homepage
 - design a nice skin and leave a link to your homepage
 - showoff how good you are ;-)